-Transactions, if any, which materially affect the net asset base of The Kingsbury PLC, will be disclosed in the Quarterly / Annual Financial Statements.
-During the year, there were no major transactions as defined by Section 185 of the Companies
+Transactions, if any, which materially affect the net asset base of The Company, will be disclosed in the Quarterly/Annual Financial Statements.

-Act no 07 of 2007 which materially affect the net asset base of Kingsbury PLC.
+During the year, there were no major transactions as defined by Section 185 of the Companies Act No. 07 of 2007 which materially affect the net asset base of the Company.